Shef-AIRE/StoicIML/README.md

-# StoiIML: Classifying the Stoichiometry of Virus-like Particles with Interpretable Machine Learning
+# Classifying the Stoichiometry of Virus-like Particles with Interpretable Machine Learning